 The Household Chemical Collection Center has expanded its hours to make it easier for Springfield-Greene County residents to use this recycling service (by appointment only).
 The center now accepts materials from residents of Christian, Dallas, Polk, and Webster counties.
-Read the news release for more information.

 The goal at the HCCC is to recycle, reuse, or properly dispose of the materials received while ensuring the safety of the public, our environment, and the technicians.
 Currently, nearly 90% of the materials are reused or recycled.